egjermeni/order-management-system/README.txt

 This test coding exercise was designed and implemented according to specification given in "OMS_candidate.docx" document for UBS.
-I have build client and server side  order-management-system To develop it I used java, maven, spring, cxf, hibernate for persistence, and mokito for unit test.
+I have build client and server side  order-management-system To develop it I used java, maven, spring, cxf, hibernate, java script, jquery and mokito for unit test.

 Client side html pages
 http://localhost:8080/oms/page/login.htm